ibm-cloud-docs/pattern-pvs-aix-resiliency/resiliency-design.md

 Review the key capabilities for design disaster recovery:

-- Volume-based async storage replication using consistency groups
+- Volume-based async storage replication using Consistency Groups (CG)

 - CG Services to create and delete CGs, add and remove volumes, stop and start, etc.